-• name (str) - Name of the persistent value.
-This name is also used for the attribute name.
+- name (str) Name of the persistent value.
+This name is also used for the attribute name. - value Value to be registered.

 This is equivalent to add\link().
 This method has been added to emulate the list interface.

 This method should be called before the backward computation at every iteration of the optimization.